Unit 1.1 - Introduction

 :

-The std::mem::MaybeUninit
+The solution is to use std::mem::MaybeUninit

 type is an abstraction for uninitialized memory.
 The .uninit()